Ukraine crisis: German Chancellor Olaf Scholz seeking his role | DW | 09.02.2022

 "He doesn't speak for the government.
 He doesn't work for the government.
 He's not the government.
 I'm chancellor now and Germany's policies are what you hear from me," he told CNN.

 Scholz has justified his position by saying that Germany should not damage its role as mediator in the conflict.
-He does not want to "lay all our cards out on the table," because, "that on the Russian side they understand: a lot more could happen, more than you think."
+He does not want to "lay all our cards out on the table," because, "on the Russian side they understand: a lot more could happen, more than you think."

 This article was originally written in German.